Groups affiliated with us

 Groups that are connected to Girlguiding in an official way

-The Scout Association and Girlguiding, although separate organisations, share a common founder and have similar aims and principles.
-Cooperation between the two is encouraged at all times and at all levels.
+The Scout Association and Girlguiding are separate organisations, but we share the same founder and have similar aims and principles.
+We aim to cooperate with the Scout Association whenever we can, and at all levels.

-The Trefoil Guild is part of Girlguiding but has a separate constitution and is independently administered.
-The Trefoil Guild office is situated within the Girlguiding Headquarters building
+The Trefoil Guild is part of Girlguiding, but has a separate constitution (the governing document that works like a rule book for running the charity).
+It also has its own volunteers and trustees.
+The Trefoil Guild office is located in the Girlguiding Headquarters building.

-• to carry that spirit into the communities in which members live and work.
+- To carry that spirit into the communities where members live and work

 Contact the Trefoil Guild Central Office